unsplash/unsplash-js/README.md

   });
 ```

-_For more information on the authroization workflow, consult the [Unsplash Documentation](https://unsplash.com/documentation#authorization-workflow)._
+_For more information on the authroization workflow, consult the [Unsplash API Documentation](https://unsplash.com/documentation/user-authentication-workflow)._

 ---